markduplock/temp_mon/readme.md

 ## 🚀 Features

+- Log temperature every 30 seconds
-- Logs temperature if above `60°C`
+- Logs as INFO if less than `70°C` else logs as WARN
-- Writes to `/mnt/data/logs/temp_log.txt` on your external SSD
+- Writes to `/mnt/data/logs/temp_mon.log` on your external SSD
 - Designed to run as a systemd service
 - Auto-starts on boot, and auto-recovers on failure